Jakoti hand shears are the perfect tool for a range of garden tasks including topiary, lawn edges, cutting back perennials and much more.

-More efficient than the usual double bow design, the blades cut cleanly with the minimum of effort.
-The carbon steel blades are amazingly sharp and easily re-sharpened when needed.
+More efficient than the usual double bow design, the carbon-steel blades are amazingly sharp and cut cleanly with the minimum of effort.

 What do people say?